-Children1 and parents, legal guardians, foster parents, or relative caretakers residing in the same household are eligible for MinnesotaCare, if their gross household income does not exceed 275 percent of the federal poverty guidelines (FPG) and if other eligibility requirements are met.
+Children2 and parents, legal guardians, foster parents, or relative caretakers residing in the same household are eligible for MinnesotaCare, if their gross household income does not exceed 275 percent of the federal poverty guidelines (FPG) and if other eligibility requirements are met.
 However, parents, legal guardians, foster parents, and relative caretakers are not eligible if their gross annual income exceeds \$50,000, regardless of whether their income exceeds 275 percent of FPG.
 Different eligibility requirements and premiums apply to children from households with gross incomes that do not exceed 150 percent of FPG.

 Single adults and households without children are eligible for MinnesotaCare if their gross household incomes do not exceed 175 percent of FPG and they meet other eligibility requirements.
+The income limit for this eligibility group will be increased to 200 percent of FPG beginning January 1, 2008, and further increased to 215 percent of FPG beginning July 1, 2009.